return to okla64.com

 method.

-This method of solving Chess problems is so tough that two move Chess
+This method of solving Chess problems is so tough that two move

-usually took me from fifteen to forty-five minutes to work through in
+Chess problems usually took me from fifteen to forty-five

-this way.
-Three move Chess problems could easily take me two to four
+minutes to work through in this way.
+Three move Chess problems

-hours to work them out completely using this method.
+completely using this method.

 It took me some time to get this method to work.
-Once I did get it
+Once I did get

-16-OCT-1965 to 29-AUG-1971 I solved 554 two move Chess problems using
+tremendously.
+From 16-OCT-1965 to 29-AUG-1971 I solved 554 two

-this method.
-On 23-JAN-1968 I solved 24 two move problems in this
+move Chess problems using this method.
+On 23-JAN-1968 I solved

-fashion.
-On 07-OCT-1969 I solved 30 two move problems this way.
-I give
+two move problems this way.
+I give this sampling of the

-this sampling of the statistics that I kept to show how seriously I
+statistics that I kept to show how seriously I took this method

-took this method of solving two move Chess problems.
+of solving two move Chess problems.

 The more I used this method to work out Chess problems the better I